Approximation Algorithms for the Joint Replenishment Problem with Deadlines: Abstract

 \section{Abstract}

-The Joint Replenishment Problem ($\JRP$) is a fundamental optimization problem in supply-chain management, concerned with optimizing the flow of goods over time from a supplier to retailers.
-Over time, in response to demands at the retailers, the supplier sends shipments, via a warehouse, to the retailers.
-The objective is to schedule shipments to minimize the sum of shipping costs and retailers' waiting costs.
+The Joint Replenishment Problem ($\JRP$) is a fundamental optimization problem in supply-chain management, concerned with optimizing the flow of goods from a supplier to retailers.
+Over time, in response to demands at the retailers, the supplier ships orders, via a warehouse, to the retailers.
+The objective is to schedule these orders to minimize the sum of ordering costs and retailers' waiting costs.

-We study the approximability of $\JRP$ with deadlines, where instead of waiting costs the retailers impose strict deadlines.
-We study the integrality gap of the standard linear-program (LP) relaxation, giving a lower bound of $1.207$, and an upper bound and approximation ratio of $1.574$.
+We study the approximability of $\JRPD$, the version of $\JRP$ with deadlines, where instead of waiting costs the retailers impose strict deadlines.
+We study the integrality gap of the standard linear-program (LP) relaxation, giving a lower bound of $1.207$, a stronger, computer-assisted lower bound of $1.245$, as well as an upper bound and approximation ratio of $1.574$.
 The best previous upper bound and approximation ratio was $1.667$; no lower bound was previously published.
-For the special case when all demand periods are of equal length we give an upper bound of $1.5$, a lower bound of $1.2$, and show APX-hardness. \keywords{Joint replenishment problem with deadlines, inventory theory, linear programming, integrality gap, randomized rounding, approximation algorithm}
+For the special case when all demand periods are of equal length we give an upper bound of $1.5$, a lower bound of $1.2$, and show APX-hardness.